Carmen Sandiego: To Steal or Not to Steal: Plot

 After the second task, Carmen checks in with Zack and Ivy again and takes another photo.
 She and Player deduce that Zack and Ivy are being held within the Arctic Circle.
 Carmen can choose to either attempt to rescue Zack and Ivy or proceed with V.I.L.E.'s third task.
 If Carmen chooses to rescue Zack and Ivy early, Tigress helps her into the facility where they are held if Carmen saved her from the pit booby trap.
 Carmen saves Zack and Ivy, but V.I.L.E. keeps the items that she stole for them.
 If Carmen left Tigress to find her own way out of the pit, Tigress refuses to let Carmen into the facility and presses the emergency lock and shut down button and Carmen is forced to take a longer route which leads to Zack and Ivy being brainwashed.
 They initially appear fine and go out for ice cream with Carmen, but then are ordered to capture her when V.I.L.E. activates their brainwashing, forcing the viewer to start the whole story over or to help Tigress instead.

 If Carmen takes up both Cleo and Bellum's tasks, V.I.L.E. arranges for Carmen to board a ferry to the Île d'Oléron, where Zack and Ivy have been relocated in exchange for the items she stole.
 At the airport, she runs into Julia and asks for her help.
-If Carmen had tricked Julia in Monaco, Julia refuses to help and Carmen is forced to rescue her friends all by herself.
-V.I.L.E. captures Carmen when she gets off the ferry by shooting a knock out dart and brainwash her along with Zack and Ivy, which Carmen had surmised was their plan all along, and the faculty also keep and use the stolen items for their own nefarious purposes, causing the viewer to start over the story or to trust Julia.
+If Carmen had locked Julia on the roof in Monaco, Julia refuses to help and Carmen is forced to rescue her friends all by herself.
+V.I.L.E. captures Carmen when she gets off the ferry and brainwash her along with Zack and Ivy, which Carmen had surmised was their plan all along, and the faculty also keep and use the stolen items for their own nefarious purposes, causing the viewer to start over the story or to trust Julia.
 If Carmen had trusted Julia, she agrees to pose as Carmen on the ferry while the real Carmen rescues Zack and Ivy and escapes with them in the same helicopter that the terracotta warrior was taken in.
 Carmen delivers the items she stole to Julia's doorstep so they can be returned to their rightful places.

-Upon finding either good ending, a bonus scene will be unlocked, with all of the cast members but the Chief and Carmen herself singing the theme song from the 1990s Where in the World Is Carmen Sandiego? game show.
+Upon finding either good ending, a bonus scene will be unlocked, with all of the cast members except the Chief and Carmen herself singing the theme song from the 1990s Where in the World Is Carmen Sandiego? game show.
 The end credits roll over an instrumental version of the theme to another 1990s animated Carmen series, Where on Earth Is Carmen Sandiego?